krishaamer/green-filter-research/research/literature/ai.md

 ## From Idea to Reality {#from-idea-to-reality}

-Artificial Intelligence (AI) has come far in the 80 years since Alan Turing proposed the Turing Test for Machine Intelligence.
-In a game setting focused on imitation, could the the AI imitate a human being so well that the person asking questions would be deceived, when simultaneously speaking to a human and a computer AI, without realizing who is the human and who is a machine?
+In the 80 years since Alan Turing proposed the Turing Test for Machine Intelligence, Artificial Intelligence (AI) has seen a long process of incremental improvements, beginning from a science-fiction concept until reaching the current stage of an everyday, mainstream reality.

+Turing’s idea was simple: design a game to test human-computer interaction using text messages, where a person is simultaneously speaking to another human and a computer AI.
+Could the the AI imitate a human being so well that the person asking questions would be deceived, without realizing which one is the human and which one is the machine?
 @turingCOMPUTINGMACHINERYINTELLIGENCE1950.

 > Alan Turing: *“I believe that in about fifty years’ time it will be